Hendryboyz/aws/monitoring/CloudTrail.md

 ## Best Practice
 * Create earlier to prevent security exploit
 * When a new account create, create the trail after billing alert setting up

+# AWS Config
+> Record the state of the AWS environment and can notify the environment changes

+## Case
+* View the history of the security group